One of the things that every comedian simply cannot have enough of is confidence.

 Having to guess at anything that requires skill and knowledge, no matter what the endeavor may be, will always foster doubt (which is the opposite of confidence).

-2. If a comedian doesn’t really know why their stand-up comedy material worked or didn’t work, not only are they left with blind trial and error, but…
+2. If a comedian doesn’t know why their stand-up comedy material worked to get laughs or didn’t work, not only are they left with blind trial and error, but…